hbctraining/Pseudobulk-for-scRNAseq/lessons/03_pseudobulk_DESeq2.md

 * Understand how to prepare single-cell RNA-seq raw count data for pseudobulk differential expression analysis
 * Create a DESeq2 object for differential expression analysis on a specific cell type cluster

 ## Pseudobulk differential expression analysis

 In the previous lesson we demonstrated how to perform a differential expression analysis using the `FindMarkers()` function in Seurat.
-The major limitation of this approach is that it treats each individual cell as replicate, which inflates the p-value resulting in many false positives.
+The major limitation of this approach is that it treats each individual cell as a replicate, which inflates the p-value, resulting in many false positives.
 In this lesson we introduce you to the pseudobulk approach, in which cells belonging to a cluster are aggregated within each sample to create a gene by sample count matrix.
 This count matrix resembles the input we use for bulk RNA-seq, and we use a similar workflow to idenitfy differentially expressed genes.

 **CREATE A FIGURE TO DEMONSTRATE THE AGGREGATION**